Independent African news, markets, culture and politics.

 Coalition: ADC presents membership cards to David Mark, Aregbesola

 The African Democratic Congress (ADC) has denied reports that a Federal High Court in Abuja restrained former Senate President David Mark and former Interior Minister Rauf Aregbesola from serving as the party’s National Chairman and Secretary, respectively.
-According to a statement by the party’s National Publicity Secretary, Bolaji Abdullahi, the court’s ruling on September 4, 2025, did not grant an ex-parte application filed by Nafiu Bala Gombe, but instead ordered the defendants to be put on notice.
+In a statement, the party’s National Publicity Secretary, Bolaji Abdullahi, clarified that the court’s ruling on 4 September 2025 did not grant an ex‑parte application filed by Nafiu Bala Gombe; instead, it ordered the defendants to be put on notice.
+Justice Emeka Nwite directed the parties to appear and show cause why the application should not be granted and adjourned the matter until 15 September 2025.

-The ADC’s statement aims to set the record straight regarding the false reports circulating in the media about the court’s ruling on the party’s leadership.
-The party emphasizes that the court did not issue any order restraining Senator David Mark and Ogbeni Rauf Aregbesola from functioning as the National Chairman and National Secretary of the ADC.
-The statement clarifies that the court’s decision was a refusal of the ex-parte application, and the matter has been adjourned to a later date.
+The ADC emphasizes that the court did not issue any order restraining Senator David Mark and Ogbeni Rauf Aregbesola from functioning as National Chairman and National Secretary of the ADC.
+The decision was merely a refusal of the ex‑parte application, with the matter adjourned to a later date.
+This denial comes amid ongoing developments in Nigeria’s political landscape, where the party’s leadership has attracted considerable interest.

 Scroll to Top